UPSC NDA Syllabus 2025: Maths, GAT, GK, English Syllabus PDF Download

 • Prominent personalities—both Indian and International including those connected with cultural activities and sports.

-Only those candidates who clear stage I are permitted to appear for Stage II.
+Only those candidates who clear SSB Interview Stage I are permitted to appear for Stage II.
 The details are as follows:

 • Part II Comprises of Interview, Group Testing Officer Tasks, Psychology Tests, and the Conference.
-These tests are conducted over a duration of 4 days.
+These tests are conducted over 4 days.

 UPSC NDA Syllabus PDF Links